jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

 This quickstart consists of multiple projects, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

-1. Install the required Maven artifacts and and deploy the server side of the quickstart project.
+1. Install the required Maven artifacts and deploy the server side of the quickstart project.
    * Right-click on the `jboss-ejb-remote-server-side` project and choose `Run As` --> `Maven Install`.
    * Right-click on the `jboss-ejb-remote-server-side` project and choose `Run As` --> `Run on Server`.